48:13: Tracks

 Preceded by a 1-minute intro "shiva" that segues in, "bumblebeee" kicks the album off with a "pile-driving electronic rock" sound featuring gang vocals among its "pogoing chorus pulse [emphasising] the theme of togetherness in the sunshine and under the moonlight".
 It was described by Pizzorno as a "Beastie Boys dub with a sort of Zeppelin, Rage Against the Machine chorus". "stevie" features a driving beat and taut bass riff with strings and horns described as "menacing" and "dramatic", alongside an "empowering" chorus.

-The interlude "(mortis)" features Pizzorno's grandfather Wilf Dillon reading in Latin. "doomsday" has been characterised as "glam ska-pop pushed through an electronic filter". "treat" has been regarded by Pizzorno as the "centrepiece" of the album, with its near 7-minute length divided into the first half featuring "razor-sharp guitars" and an acknowledgement to the band's hometown of Leceister, and the second half containing "floaty electronics" compirising a "glacial synth disco coda".
+The interlude "(mortis)" features Pizzorno's grandfather Wilf Dillon reading in Latin. "doomsday" has been characterised as "glam ska-pop pushed through an electronic filter". "treat" has been regarded by Pizzorno as the "centrepiece" of the album, with its near 7-minute length divided into the first half featuring "razor-sharp guitars" and an acknowledgement to the band's hometown of Leicester, and the second half containing "floaty electronics" compirising a "glacial synth disco coda".
 "Glass" combines "cycling sequenced electronics"(Independent) with "eastern-tinged guitar" and outro from British spoken word poet Suli Breaks.

 The electronic track "explodes" features "sub-bass wub-wubs, and analogue melodies redolent of Kraftwerk".
 Both this and the following interlude "(levitation)" have been compared to Velociraptor!, with the latter being described as an "Eastern psychedelic track" featuring Pizzorno on vocals.
 The psychedelic influences continue on "clouds", which was highlighted as an example of the band's "stadium-sized UK 60's psych-rock influences" and overall denoted as a "stirring electro rampage".

 Lead single "eez-eh", derived from the Leicester pronunciation of 'easy' is an electro-rock song that features Meighan and Pizzorno singing in unison over "laser-guided galumph".
 This is succeeded by "bow", which has been defined as an "oddly slick teen-rock anomaly in the vein of Linkin Park" and featuring a contrast between "brooding verses and anthemic choruses".
 The close "s.p.s", an acronym for 'Scissors, Paper, Stone' is an acoustic-based ballad featuring lap steel guitar, strings and cricket chirping sounds.